Last Updated: August 27th, 2017

 So, never settle for less than you want.
 Don’t do overhead presses on the smith machine because that is your best option.

 Find a way to do it right and you’ll be much happier with your training and results.

 How to perform the overhead press with great form

-The overhead press is not that complex of a movement.
-Still, there are some mistakes you could be making and a few fundamentals you need to learn to get the most out of the exercise.
+The overhead press is not that complex of a movement, but there are some mistakes you could be making and there are a few fundamentals you need to learn to get the most out of the exercise.

 Standing overhead barbell press

 Now, let’s dive into the proven tactics to increase your overhead press strength: